unjs/unstorage/docs/content/6.drivers/overlay.md

 When removing a key, a special value `__OVERLAY_REMOVED__` will be set on the top level layer internally.

 In the example below, we create an in-memory overlay on top of fs.
-No changes will be actually written to the disk.
+No changes will be actually written to the disk when setting new keys.

 ```js
 import { createStorage } from "unstorage";